rancher/api-spec/spec/README.md

 Since this documentation is in a computer-readable form, it is easy to make a generic client library that will speak to any API that implements this specification, with no code related to a particular service.
 We provide several [client libraries](/godaddy/gdapi) for different languages, and if you load the API in a browser we respond with a built-in JavaScript client that provides a friendly UI for experimentation.

-# Status Codes #
+### Status Codes ###
 Every HTTP response contains a **status code**.
 This is the primary mechanism that a client uses to determine the result of their request, so it is very important that they be clearly defined and used consistently.

-- Requests that were successfully handled MUST return a response with a 2XX or 3XX status code.
+Requests that were successfully handled MUST return a response with a 2xx or 3xx status code.
+Requests that cannot be processed MUST return a 4xx or 5xx code.
-- 2XX codes mean the request was successfully handled.
-- 3XX codes are redirects.
-- Requests that cannot be processed MUST return a 4XX or 5XX status code.
-- 4XX codes mean that the *client* did something wrong and they should fix the problem.
-Sending the request again will result in the same error.
-- 5XX codes mean that something went wrong within the *service*.
-There is nothing the client can do about it and they should expect that the same request would succeed (or produce a 4XX error) if re-submitted in the future.

 Code | Meaning
 --------------------------|----------------------------
-**2XX** | **Success**
+**2xx** | **Success**
-200 OK | The request has succeeded.
+200 OK | The request was successful.
-201 Created | The request has succeeded and a new resource has been created.
-A Location header SHOULD be included.
+201 Created | Success, and a new resource has been created.
+A Location header to the resource SHOULD be included.
 202 Accepted | The request has been received but has not completed.
-It may (or may not) be completed in the future.
-This is typically used for requests that produce a long-running process that will be completed asynchronously.
+It may (or may not) be completed in the future.<br/>This is typically used for requests that produce a long-running process that will be completed asynchronously.
-204 No Content | The request has succeeded, and there is no body portion of the response.
+204 No Content | The request was successful, and the response will have no body portion.
 |
-**3XX** | **Redirect**
+**3xx** | **Redirect**
-301 Moved Permanently | The requested resource is somewhere else now, and you should look there for it in the future.
-The new location should be in a Location header.
-The important word here is **permanent**; clients may aggressively use the new location and never request the old one again, so be careful what you're redirecting.
+301 Moved Permanently | The requested resource is somewhere else now, and you should look there for it in the future.<br/>The new location MUST be specified in the Location header.<br/>The operative word here is **permanent**; clients may aggressively use the new location and never request the old one again.
 If in doubt, use 302.
-302 Found | The requested resource isn't here.
-It might be found here again in the future, but in the meantime you can find it at the address indicated in the Location header.
+302 Found | Temporary redirect.
+The requested resource isn't here.
+You can find it at the address indicated in the Location header, but check back at this URL next time because it might be somewhere else by then.
-304 Not Modified | The client made a conditional GET request for a resource, and that resource matches the condition because it hasn't been modified.
+304 Not Modified | The client made a conditional GET request for a resource, and that resource matches the condition so the response body does not need to be sent.
 |
-**4XX** | **Client Error**
+**4xx** | **Client Error**<br/>&mdash; The **client** did something wrong.
+Sending the same request again **will** result in the same error.
 400 Bad Request | The request was malformed in some way or the input did not pass validation; the client should feel bad.
 401 Unauthorized | Authentication information was not sent or is invalid.
 403 Forbidden | Authentication information was validated, but does not give the requestor access to the requested resource.